The Magic in Your Writing

 Take a look at your story.
 Determine its main genre and delve deeper.
 Are there elements of mystery, romance, dark fantasy, or other genres?
 When you're ready to query, be sure you've asked beta readers or critique partners what they think.
 You might be surprised.

-You are a storyteller.
+In the end, you are a storyteller.
 Tell your story in its truest and best form.

 That's my story, what's yours?